ochrzan/dna-factory/README.md

    is recommended to never set the number of workers higher than the number of available cores - 1.
 ### Running Multiple Parallel Jobs
-If you desire to make a very large VCF file (millions of SNPs), it may be desirable to generate portions of the file in parallel and merge them together.
-PopFactory supports easy use of [bcftools](http://www.htslib.org/doc/bcftools.html) to index and merge generated VCF files.
+If you desire to make a very large VCF file (millions of SNPs), it may be desirable to generate portions of the file in parallel and merge them together. dna-factory supports easy use of [bcftools](http://www.htslib.org/doc/bcftools.html) to index and merge generated VCF files.

  To run multiple jobs in parallel, perform the following steps.